The Support of Bin Packing is Exponential: Introduction

 Improvements on the first bound would have direct implications for the time complexity of several algorithms.
-Consider the high-multiplicity \textsc{Bin Packing} (BP) problem with bin size $C$: We are given item sizes $s_1,\dots s_d\in [0,C], $ and multiplicities $a_i \in \mathbb{Z}_{\geq 0}, i \in [d].$ The task is to find the minimum number $B\in \mathbb{N}$ such that all items can be packed into $B$ bins of size $C$.
-See \cref{fig:BPExample} for an illustration.
+Consider the high-multiplicity \textsc{Bin Packing} problem: We are given item sizes $s_1,\ldots s_d\in (0,C]$, multiplicities $a_1, \ldots, a_d \in \mathbb{Z}_{\geq 0}$, and a number \(B \in \mathbb{Z}_{\geq0}\).
+The task is to decide whether all items can be packed into $B$ bins of size $C$, see \Cref{fig:BPExample} for an illustration.
 For this problem, Jansen and Solis-Oba~\cite{JansenS11} give an additive approximation algorithm with guarantee OPT+1.
 The time complexity of their algorithm is $d^{O(d2^d)}\cdot 2^{O(8^d)}\cdot \text{poly}(enc),$ where $\text{poly}(enc)$ represents a polynomial in the input.
 In their paper, they ask whether the support bound by Eisenbrand and Shmonin can be improved to be polynomial in $d$.
 Consequently, this would reduce the dependency on $d$ in the algorithm to be singly-exponential, i.e., result in a running time of $2^{\text{poly}(d)}\cdot\text{poly}(enc).$